 To qualify as a 'course' for workload purposes, these teaching activities must meet expectations for academic preparation and student assessment, contact hours and enrollments as described below.

-The provost, in consultation with the deans and program chairs, issues annual guidelines for course proposals, review and approval processes.
+The academic vice president, in consultation with the deans, division and program chairs, issues annual guidelines for course proposals, review and approval processes.

 4. Team Teaching